-Based on building requirements and locational importance, as the building will have good view of Brahmaputra River, taking it as an advantage and to attract more footfall, the building has been planned as G+1 structure where, multistorey structure will help in optimized planning of terminal facility reduced land acquisition cost and provide more flexibility in adopting building use to attract more travellers and promote tourism.
+Based on building requirements and locational importance, the building will have good view of Brahmaputra River, taking it as an advantage and to attract more footfall, the building has been planned as G+1 structure where,

-- Ground floor area will be utilities by Type -1 passenger , i.e., frequent time bound travellers - First floor will mainly be utilized for additional seating capacity for future use; However, first floor will be developed as recreational place, where restaurants, well know food chains/ food court can be planned to attract more Type 2 category visitor, i.e., leisure travellers.
+- Ground floor area will be utilities by Type -1 passengers, i.e., frequent time bound travellers - First floor will mainly be utilized for additional seating capacity for future use; However, first floor will be developed as recreational place, where restaurants, well know food chains/ food court can be planned to attract more Type 2 category visitor, i.e., leisure travellers.

-This floor can also be given on lease to vendors as mentioned above for additional revenue, the terminal building will be planned in such a way that, the first floor can also be visited externally even when vessels are not operational, securing entire ground floor area.
+This floor can also be given on lease to vendors as mentioned above for additional revenue, the terminal building will be planned in such a way that, the first floor can also be visited externally even when vessels are not operational.